Larpon/mtm/README.md

 as published by the Free Software Foundation.

 # Description
-The Media Tool Menu (MTM) KDE4 service menus is a bunch of KDE4 service menus that integrates into konqueror, dolphin or any other software that utilitize KDE4 service menus.
+The Media Tool Menu (MTM) KDE service menus is a bunch of KDE service menus that integrates into konqueror, dolphin or any other software that utilitize KDE service menus.

 The tool scripts can convert to and from various audio formats as well as dump audio from .flv videos The service menus are using shell scripts and common audio and video commandline tools to do all the hard work.